n-ce/YTFLIX/CONTRIBUTING.md

 ### Via Git
 - Send a pull request with an updated database.
 - Instructions on updating the [json files.](https://github.com/n-ce/YTFLIX/tree/main/Databases)
+  - Have a numerical id, Name, Link.
   - Link format - > Paste part of the link which comes after `https://youtube.com/`
 - In case of adding a new database file

   - Upload New Database File